fenildevganiya77/Multi-disease-predictor/README.md

-# Multi-disease-predictor
-Machine Learning model,that can predict heart disease,diabetes and breast cancer from your medical data, this project is one of my task of summer internship at codeAlpha.
 # 🏥 Multi Disease Prediction System

 A Machine Learning-based web application that predicts the likelihood of **Heart Disease**, **Diabetes**, and **Breast Cancer** using trained classification models.
 The application is built with **Python**, **Scikit-learn**, **XGBoost**, and **Streamlit**.